microsoft/vscode-tools-for-ai/README.md

 ![sample explorer](/docs/media/aml-samples/sampleexplorer.png)

 ### Scale out deep learning model training and/or inferencing to the cloud
 This extension makes it easy to train models on your local computer or you can submit jobs to the cloud by using our integration with Azure Machine Learning.
 You can submit jobs to different compute targets like Spark clusters, Azure GPU virtual machines and more.
-Besides, [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) and [Open Platform for AI (PAI)](https://github.com/Microsoft/pai) are also supported.
+Besides, [Open Platform for AI (PAI)](https://github.com/Microsoft/pai) is also supported.

 [Learn more about training models in the cloud](/docs/quickstart-01-submitting-training-jobs.md)